+Not Applicable

+Recommendations: The Integration Joint Board is asked to:

+a) Note the proposed average weekly charge for temporary furnished accommodation of £167.87, an increase of 5%; and b) Note the 5% proposed increase to hostel rents, being a weekly charge of £382.86 for the Chara Centre, Elder Street, James Mclean, Rodney Street, Maxwell Drive and Portman Street.

+Relevance to Integration Joint Board Strategic Plan:

+nership Priorities to support greater self-determination and eople in their communities, and specifically the ongoing work omelessness.

+Implications for Health and Soc cial Care Partnership:

+Reference to National Health & Wellbeing Outcome: Outcome 9 - Resources are used effectively and efficiently in the provision of health and social care services.

+Personnel: None

+i cradinici.
+None

+Carers: None

+Provider Organisations: None

+Equalities: None

-Implications for Health and Social Care Partnership: Reference to National Health Outcome 9 - Resources are used effectively and efficiently / & Wellbeing Outcome: in the provision of health and social care services.
-Personnel: None Carers: None Provider Organisations: None Equalities: None - Fairer Scotland Compliance: N/A • Financial: The measures outlined below result in a cost to Social Work due to the difference between the cost of provision of f temporary furnished flats and hostels, and housing benefit subsidy from DWP, which will require to be managed across the Social Work budget within the Council's allocation to the Integration Joint Board.
+Fairer Scotland Compliance: None

+Financial: The measures outlined below result in a cost to Social Work due to the difference between the cost of provision of temporary furnished flats and hostels, and housing benefit subsidy from DWP, which will require to be managed across the Social Work budget within the Council's allocation to the Integration Joint Board.

+Lend T Niama

 Legal: None

 Economic Impact: None

-•

 Sustainability: None

-· ·

-Sustainable Procurement and None
+Sustainable Procurement and Article 19: None

-Article 19:

 Risk Implications: None

-•

 Implications for Glasgow City None

 Council:

 Implications for NHS Greater None

 Glasgow & Clyde:

 Direction Required to Council, Health Board or Both

 Direction to:

-1. No Direction Required
+1. No Direction Required \boxtimes

 2. Glasgow City Council

 3. NHS Greater Glasgow & Clyde

 4. Glasgow City Council and NHS Greater Glasgow & Clyde